MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 keywords: az login, authentication types , authentication methods, azure, cli login, az login powershell, cli login, sign in
 ---

-# Sign in with Azure CLI
+# Authentication methods

 The Azure CLI supports several authentication methods.
 Restrict sign-in permissions for your use case to keep your Azure resources secure.

-## Authentication methods
+## Sign into Azure with Azure CLI

 There are five authentication options when working with the Azure CLI: